-16. Experience Louis Armstrong Park.
+14. Free: Experience Louis Armstrong Park

-17. Watch the sunset at The Fly.
+15. Free: Watch the sunset at The Fly

-19. Window shopping
+17. Free: Window shopping

 There are shopping options in New Orleans other than Canal Street and the mass production souvenir shops.
-Put on your walking shoes and skip the gym to enjoy the local artists’ craftsmanship.

 - Located near the French Quarter, Royal Street is known for antiques and art galleries.
 Don’t forget to ask for a guided tour and viewing of sword-canes at M.S.
 Rau Antiques.